No Chains Campaign

 The painful metal protrusions on prong collars pinch the skin around dogs' necks when they pull and can scratch or puncture the skin.
 Over time, this can cause dogs to develop scar tissue (which has no feeling) and build up a tolerance to the pinching.
 Because of this, they continue to pull, making walks even more difficult.
 As with choke collars, dogs may interpret the tightening of a prong collar around their neck as a stranglehold and become fearful or even aggressive.

 Never use these

-Trainers and breeders are notorious for telling dog parents that choke collars, prong collars and shock collars are great for training.
+Trainers and breeders are notorious for telling dog parents that choke collars, prong collars, and shock collars are great for training.
 The fact is, these collars are actually making your dogs MORE aggressive and fearful.
-Let's be clear, no breeder or trainer that has a dog's best interest in mind would tell you to use these extremely harmful and painful collars.
+Let's be clear, no breeder or trainer who has a dog's best interest in mind would tell you to use these extremely harmful and painful collars.

 no strain - no pain

 A happy dog is the best kind of dog

 concerned with or seeking to promote animal welfare and happiness: pertaining to

 saving animal lives and the alleviation of their pain and suffering: groups sending

 animalitarian aid | an animalitarian organization | an animalitarian crisis.

 a person who seeks to promote animal welfare and social reform; a philanthropist.